Cassia Tree – Beauty and Healing Power of the Indian Laburnum

-Cassia or purging cassia is one of the most beautiful trees of India.
+Cassia, or purging cassia, is one of the most beautiful trees of India.
 It is a small to medium-sized tree with compound leaves and large, shining, dark green leaflets.
 It has bright yellow flowers in very large, hanging branches and black or shining dark brown, 50 to 60 cm long almost cylindrical fruits.

 Healing Power and Curative Properties